 What Are The 25 Most Common Relationship Problems

 When you’re together for the long haul, these life complications start impacting your relationship dynamics.
-That’s how some of the most common long-term relationship problems take hold.
+That’s how some of the most common long-term relationship problems start off.

 Related Reading: 11 Warning Signs Of A Toxic Relationship